Murder by Desire

 Short Crime Fiction

-When the fire dies at home.
-You’re responsible to get him out, a consuming flame lights up the shadow self.
+When the fire dies at home, a consuming flame lights up the shadow self.

 When a clinical psychologist with a broken heart seeks an opportunity for renewed passion, his desire leads to a murder investigation... where HE is the prime suspect.